 What Are Fibroids?

-Uterine fibroids are benign or simple (noncancerous) muscle tissue tumours in the uterus.
+Uterine fibroids are benign or simple (noncancerous) muscle tissue tumors in the uterus.
 They are also called myomas or leiomyomas.
-Fibroids occur when a single muscle cell in the wall of the uterus multiplies and grows to form a noncancerous tumour.
+Fibroids occur when a single muscle cell in the wall of the uterus multiplies and grows to form a noncancerous tumor.
 The risk of cancer in fibroids is negligible.

 Fibroids are usually found in or around the body of the uterus but sometimes in the cervix.
 There are three main types of fibroids based on where they are found:

-• Intramural are found in the muscular layers of the uterine wall (40%)
+- Intramural is found in the muscular layers of the uterine wall (40%)

 Fibroids can also be connected to the uterus by a stalk (pedunculated) or attached to nearby ligaments or organs, such as the bladder and bowel.
 Fibroids are rarely found outside the pelvic cavity.